ldiddala/mlops-end-to-end-project-with-ETL-pipeline/README.md

-# MLOps Project: Network Security
+# MLOps Project: Network Security for Phishing Data
 This is MLOps end to end project along with ETL Pipeline